Last Updated on September 3, 2022 by Erik Sullivan

 Once the iron is set to the correct temperature, you simply need to run it over the wrinkles in your clothing.

 For best results, you should use an ironing board when pressing clothes.
 The board provides a wide flat surface that makes it easier to get a good press.
-It also ensure a smooth ironing experience without back pain.
+It also ensures a smooth ironing experience without back pain.

-Types of Clothes Iron:
+Types of Clothes Iron

 There are mainly two different types of clothes irons available: steam irons and basic dry irons.

-Steam irons equipped with a small water reservoir and a boiler to produce steam.
+Steam irons are equipped with a small water reservoir and a boiler to produce steam.
 The steam travels through the handle and spreads all over the soleplate.
 When you press the spray button of the iron, the steam comes out continuously through the steam holes.
 It helps to relax the fabric and makes it easier to remove wrinkles.
 You can use a steam iron as a dry iron if needed.

-Pros of a clothes iron:
+Pros of a clothes iron

 - Ironing can make clothes look neater and more presentable

-- Clothes irons are relatively inexpensive and can be found at most stores.
+- Clothes irons are relatively inexpensive and can be found at most stores

 - Irons are easy to use and require no special skills or knowledge